- Common name: Hyacinth

 Traditionally grown in containers for Christmas where they make a decorative and highly scented table decoration.

 Want to find prepared hyacinths at Reveley?
 Look in the conservatory.

 Hyacinths are bulbs which would normally flower in Spring.
 Many tiny flowers cluster tightly together encircling the stem.
 Colours can be deep blue, purple, red, yellow, white, or pink.
 The flowers are highly scented and will fill a room with their fragrance.
 The containers seen for sale in shops in the run up to Christmas have been especially ‘prepared’.
 In other words, they have been tricked into thinking autumn and winter have passed and therefore it is safe to show their heads, or shoots, above ground.

 To prepare a bulb for Christmas flowering, it must be forced.
-To force a bulb, it needs to spend a period of between 10-16 weeks at a temperature of 9 °C or less.
+To force a bulb, it needs to spend a period of between 10 to 16 weeks at a temperature of 9°C or less.
 If you have a suitable environment to chill a bulb, you should be looking at starting the process at the beginning of June!
 Alternatively, you can buy prepared hyacinths in September and early October from most garden centres or specialist suppliers.
 If you want your hyacinths to flower at Christmas it is recommended that bulbs be planted, at the latest, by the first week in October.

 When the shoot tip is about 2 cm tall you need to start acclimatising the bulbs.
 Bring them into a cool lighter space, an unheated spare bedroom would be ideal – as more of the shoot appears they will need to be introduced gradually to a warmer and lighter environment (they need to believe that spring has arrived!).
 Top dress with a covering of moss to enhance your display.

 Your hyacinths can be planted in the garden after flowering and growth has finished – and they will flower the following spring.